Leo Cherne: Personal life and death

 Cherne was a gifted sculptor.
 His bust of Albert Schweitzer was displayed in the Smithsonian, his head of Abraham Lincoln in the Cabinet Room of the White House, and his bust of John F. Kennedy is in the National Portrait Gallery.

 William F. Buckley Jr. called Cherne "one of the most combative men ever bred...
 If he thought he was right about something, he would spend from now until doomsday pressing his view."

 Leo Cherne died age 86 on January 12, 1999, in New York.

 Awards

 In 1971, he received the Golden Plate Award of the American Academy of Achievement.

 In 1984, US President Ronald Reagan awarded Cherne the Medal of Freedom for his "moral passion" in the service of refugees.

 In 1989, Cherne received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

 Miscellaneous

 Cherne may have been the actual source of a popular quotation, often misattributed to Albert Einstein: "The computer is incredibly fast, accurate, and stupid.
-Man is incredibly slow, inaccurate, and brilliant.
+Man is unbelievably slow, inaccurate, and brilliant.
 The marriage of the two is a force beyond calculation."